Fox's Book of Martyrs

 next morning he ordered four regiments under arms, and

-commanded them to accompany his secretary, and act as he directed.
+commanded them to accompany his secretary, and act as

 The